databendlabs/databend/docs/doc/10-deploy/06-metasrv/15-metasrv-config.md

 - `snapshot_logs_since_last` specifies the number of raft-logs since the last snapshot beyond which a snapshot will be generated.

-- `join_cluster_timeout` specifies the max time for joining a cluster in milliseconds.
+- `wait_leader_timeout` specifies the max time for waiting a cluster leader in milliseconds.

 ## 6. Startup config